ccharest93/dataset-dinov2-containers/README.md

 ### NOTES
 - the datasetCreation container performs the download, decompression and dearchiving in a streaming fashion, this implementation reduces greatly filesystem operation which i found very important when needing to access AWS EFS through a mount point (otherwise the bandwith iops would saturate).
 This is obviously a niche use case, but if you find yourself in a similar situation you can check out [https://github.com/ccharest93/dataset-dinov2].
 - this version of the YAML files are for a local minikube implementation, some modification necessary to use them on AWS EKS
-- datasetFinal container is quite bulky because it not only requires pytorch due to facebook's implementation of their dataset formating code
+- datasetFinal container is quite bulky because it requires the pytorch library due to facebook's implementation of their dataset formating python script